 The topic of co-stressors is addressed in the Plan, but the questions (including research on "other" species) are extremely broad.
-While these are important research topics, the Delta ISB believes that the proposed research on co-stressors (e.g. sublethal effects, additive/synergistic effects) is a "bottomless pit."
+While these are important research topics, the proposed research on co-stressors (e.g., sublethal effects, additive/synergistic effects) requires a complex and extensive effort.
 Making the establishment of water quality objectives contingent upon the outcome of this co-stressor research appears unrealistic.

-Temperature: There is considerable information already available for pyrethroids, more than on many other chemicals.
-The question of how

-- climate change/seasonal changes affect pyrethroid toxicity is important and could be used to address management questions in the future. - Salinity: Compared to other factors affecting bioavailability of pyrethroids (e.g., species-specific differences, temperature), the impact of salinity on pyrethroid bioavailability seems of minor importance.
+- Temperature: There is considerable information already available for pyrethroids; more than on many other chemicals.
+The question of how climate change/seasonal changes affect pyrethroid toxicity is important and could be used to address management questions in the future. - Salinity: Compared to other factors affecting bioavailability of pyrethroids (e.g., species-specific differences, temperature), the impact of salinity on pyrethroid bioavailability appears to be of minor importance.
+Unlike metals, these organic chemicals do not change their chemical properties (i.e., chelation) depending on salinity.
 Species-specific differences in uptake and sensitivity are likely much more significant.
 Further, the authors state that "However, the Pyrethroid Control Program does not consider the impacts of salinity in its numeric trigger derivation or application."
-If so, then why is this part of the Plan? - Microplastics: The Delta ISB agrees that additional research on this topic is important but wonders if it is needed for the derivation of water quality objectives.
-A rationale needs to be provided for including this emerging form of pollution. - Synergistic and additive toxicity/chronic toxicity/bioaccumulation: While these are important topics, the Delta ISB believes that research to fill management needs should be much more focused.
+If so, then why is this part of the Plan? - Microplastics: The Delta ISB agrees that additional research on this topic is important but wonders if it is needed for the derivation of water quality objectives for pyrethroids.
+A rationale needs to be provided for prioritizing this emerging form of pollution. - Synergistic and additive toxicity/chronic toxicity/bioaccumulation: While these are important topics, the research to fill management needs should be much more focused.
 It should be based on high quality monitoring data in order to focus on real-world contaminant mixtures and their effects on key biological species.
-A dynamic adaptive planning approach could use existing modeling approaches for addressing mixture effects, and safety factors to account for uncertainties, which are well established methods in risk assessment.
+Existing modeling approaches could be used to address mixture effects and establish safety factors to account for uncertainties.
+Such methods are well established for risk assessment and TMDL design.